 Derrick Dixon (Track Coordinator) – is the Assistant Director for Conflict Resolution and Student Conduct for the University of Mississippi where he has served since 2013.
 In this role, Dr. Dixon oversees the student conduct/conflict resolution process for the Department of Student Housing.
 Since coming to the university, Dr. Dixon has been tasked with updating and developing student conduct practices as well as implementing conflict resolution programs both campus-wide and within student housing.
 He has also gained extensive experience utilizing conflict resolution practices including but not limited to, Conflict Coaching, Mediation, Restorative Justice and other methods of alternative dispute resolution.
 During the summer of 2018, Dr. Dixon was featured as a contributing author for chapter 5 (Crafting and Revising Conduct Processes) of the Conduct and Community: A Residence Life Practitioner’s Guide.
 Additionally, during that summer, Dr. Dixon served as a faculty member for the Restorative Justice Track at the ASCA Donald D. Gehring Academy.
 As a result of these experiences, during the summer of 2019, he served as track coordinator for the Advanced Restorative Justice Track.

 Brent Ericson (Track Coordinator)- is the Assistant Dean of Students at George Mason University in Fairfax, Virginia where he supervises the Student Conduct and Academic Integrity offices.
 In addition, Brent serves on the University’s Threat Assessment and Title IX assessment teams, and has responsibilities in learning outcomes assessment, risk management, and policy development, among others.
 He has made numerous presentations within the higher education community on topics such as student conduct, Title IX, litigation, classroom disruptions, resilient leadership, student learning, assessment, and strategic planning.
-He has also advised law makers on legislative issues at both the state and federal level and most recently, has developed in interest in exploring the impact of trauma in the lives of our students.
+He has also advised law makers on legislative issues at both the state and federal level.
 Brent holds a Bachelor’s Degree from Augustana College (IL), as well as a Master’s Degree and Doctoral Degree in Higher Education from Indiana University (IN) and Boston College, respectively.
 His dissertation explored the relationship between student use of social media and engagement and involvement on campus.
 Outside of work, Brent is active in his local community and enjoys cooking, exercising, mountain biking, a good binge-watch, and most importantly spending time with his family.

 Maureen Grewe (Track Coordinator)- is the Director of Student Conduct at the University of South Carolina, where she is responsible for overseeing the student conduct process, critical incident investigations, and student honor board.
 In addition, Maureen serves as a University 101 instructor and was awarded the Outstanding First Year Advocate Award in 2018.
 Maureen earned a Master of Arts in Higher Education and Student Affairs from the University of South Carolina, a Graduate Certificate in Drug and Addition Studies from the University of South Carolina and a Bachelor of Arts in Psychology and Human Services from Elon University.